 PNA and Tokelau Response: The purse seine fishery takes around 70% of the catch of target stocks.
 But we also understand that the longline fishery takes over 90% of the billfish catch, over 90% of turtles that are caught, and nearly 90% of the shark catch.
 When the importance of observers for providing information on compliance with bycatch measures is taken into account, there is no apparent technical reason for the observed coverage of longline vessels for compliance purposes to be any less than on purse seine vessels.
 As for the relative balance of obligations and the observer coverage on longliners, we don’t see any major imbalance in other elements of monitoring.
 The poor state of knowledge and the poor stock status of several bycatch species that are taken mainly in the longline fishery is a measure of the weakness of monitoring and control of distant water longlining being the greatest single management weakness and priority for the Commission.

-(Rev)
+13 bis (Rev).
+In order to address the imbalance in observer coverage between the longline and purse seine fisheries in the online compliance case file systemfor the purpose of the Compliance Monitoring Report (CMR):

+By September 30 each year, the Science Service Provider shall determine the level of coverage for ROP longline trips in the most recent year for which this data is available.

+[EU]: why this deadline?
+Considering that the TCC is generally meeting before this date.

 PNA and Tokelau Response: This date is designed to enable the sampling plan to be agreed ahead of time.
 So the sampling rate to be applied in 2025 would be agreed by September 30, 2024.
 That might mean using the 2023 LL observer coverage level if there is not sufficient observer data available for 2024.
 And the data would be identified in the CCFS as a sample case as the data came in.
 But the sampling plan could be designed to apply retrospectively after the data for a particular has been received but in time to be available for TCC.
 We have left the data open to be part of the Scheme to be agreed by TCC.

+[EU]: The duration of longline trips are completely different from the duration of purse seine trips.
+How do you intend to address it?

 PNA and Tokelau Response: That’s a good point.
 There is a much greater range of trip lengths in the longline fishery than the purse seine fishery.
 It would be better to use a more appropriate metric for longline coverage than trips.
 The change in language proposed below would provide for coverage to be determined by hooks set or any other metric.
 This would be included in the scheme to be agreed under paragraph b.